Cosmetic Injectable Fillers

 - Collagen injections historically were the first of the tissue fillers, but, because of their short-lived effectiveness, they have largely been replaced by newer types of fillers.

 - Hyaluronic Acid

-- is a natural substance found in your body.
-It is effective for plumping thin lips and filling facial creases between the nose and mouth (nasolabial folds) and the jowl area (marionette lines).
+- A natural substance found in your body that is effective for plumping thin lips and filling facial creases between the nose and mouth (nasolabial folds) and the jowl area (marionette lines).
 Hyaluronic acid may also be effective for some surface wrinkles and concave scars, under the eyes (nasojugal grooves) and in the forehead region and elsewhere.